PSU-CapstoneBrownHope/BrownHopeAidApp/frontend/README.md

 For those of you wanting to update the packages as they advance in the future, this is a way to sort out any new vulnerabilities.

+## How to make changes

+The pages on the site are constructed from elements present in a util file, allowing what the user interacts with on each page to be changed.
+The appearance is handled in a universal css file, allowing for fonts, colors, and sizes to be tweaked until you are satisfied with the output.
+When changing input fields, ensure the backend is changed in a way to accomodate the changes.

+### Changing buttons and fields

+Most pages on this site consist of forms the user fills out.
+These forms are constructed from files in the frontend/util folder.

+The input fields and buttons are both arrays of interfaces declared in frontend/util/inputUtil.